- Chart

 Disclaimers:

-This JSON output is for informational purposes only and should not be considered financial advice.
-Data points and market share figures are estimates and subject to change.
-Specific financial metrics and future projections should be verified with official company filings and professional financial advisors.
+This JSON output is generated for informational purposes only and does not constitute investment advice.
+Financial data and market share information are estimates and subject to change.
+Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.